NikiforovAll/keycloak-authorization-services-dotnet/docs/authorization/protected-resource-builder.md

 Using *Policies* is a standard and common approach.
 However, as the number of resources grows, organizing and managing these policies can become a challenge.
 To address this issue, we suggest using the **Protected Resource Builder** approach.
 This builder provides a convenient way to authorize resources, making it easier to manage and maintain authorization rules.

+> [!TIP]
+> 💡See [Resource Authorization](/examples/resource-authorization) Reference Solution to see a real world example of how to use Protected Resource Builder.

 ::: info
 In most cases, we don't really need to build policies when working with *Authorization Server*, the authorization responsibility is delegated.
 :::